-as in Ref. \citet{Biviano01}, which is equal to 1 for isotropic distributions ($\beta_{\infty}=0$).
-We have marginalized over the logarithm of the parameters, except for $Y_1$ which can assume negative values, in order to give an equal weight to all values.
-The blue points as well as the red lines in Fig. \ref{fig:horn2} correspond to the true values of the halo's parameter.
+as in e.g. \citet{Mamon10}, which is equal to unity for isotropic distributions ($\beta_{\infty}=0$) and to $1.41$ for $\beta_\infty=0.5$.
+As explained in Section \ref{sec:Codes}, the fitting procedure can be performed by computing the likelihood over a multi-dimensional grid or by means of an MCMC algorithm.
+In this work, in order to explore more efficiently our range of parameters, we carry out the MCMC sampling over $3\times 10^5$ points in the space ($\log(r_{200}),\log(r_\text{s}),\log(\mathcal{A}_\infty),$ $Y_1$).
+Note that we have considered the logarithm of the parameters, except for $Y_1$ which can be negative, in order to give an equal weight to all values.
+We assume flat priors in the allowed ranges of values for each parameter, listed in Table \ref{tab:ranges}.
+The lower bounds of $Y_1>-2/3\simeq -0.67$ follows from the stability condition discussed in \citet{Babichev:2016jom}

+The results for the 2-dimensional marginalised iso-probability contours $2\Delta(\ln\mathcal{L})$, where $\mathcal{L} \equiv \mathcal{L}^\text{dyn}$ is the \textsc{MG-MAMPOSSt} likelihood, and the one-dimensional distributions for each parameter are shown in Fig. \ref{fig:horn1} and Fig. \ref{fig:horn2} respectively, for a single cluster.

-A first important lesson is that the coupling constant $Y_1$ is strongly degenerate with the mass profile parameters -- increasing the NFW parameters $r_s$ and $r_{200}$ corresponds to an increase of $Y_1$ respectively.
-This is expected, since increasing $Y$ weakens the gravitational potential, but so does increasing the size of the cluster of a given mass.
+A first important lesson is that the coupling constant $Y_1$ is strongly degenerate with the mass profile parameters -- increasing the NFW parameters $r_\text{s}$ and $r_{200}$ corresponds to an increase of $Y_1$ respectively.
+This is expected, since increasing $Y_1$ leads to a lower gravitational potential gradient (compared to GR) for $r>r_\text{s}$, which can be compensated by assuming either a larger $r_{200}$ or a larger $r_\text{s}$.
 As a consequence, the effect of a standard Newtonian gravitational potential in a galaxy cluster phase space can be mimicked to a certain extent by introducing an additional degree of freedom $Y_1$ and suitably adjusting the values of the other parameters.
 This aspect needs to be accounted for in the analysis of real observations when placing constraints on the modified gravity coupling.